 Robert Sun, chairman, president and chief executive of Suntex International Inc., is an inventor, engineer and entrepreneur, whose manner is one of ease and assurance.
 Sun's self-confidence is well-earned, as he holds numerous U.S. patents.
 Sun also holds numerous copyrights in the field of educational games.
 These patents and copyrights have produced over $50 million in sales for Drexelbrook Engineering Co. and Suntex International Inc.

-During the past 20 years, Sun has seen his latest creation—the complete line of 24 math games—used by more than 10 million students throughout the United States and abroad, as innovative tools that are teaching a new generation of students to become critical thinkers and problem solvers.
+During the past 26 years, Sun has seen his latest creation—the complete line of 24 math games—used by more than 10 million students throughout the United States and abroad, as innovative tools that are teaching a new generation of students to become critical thinkers and problem solvers.
 "I wanted to demonstrate that mathematics can be powerful, engaging and fascinating," says Sun.
-"Unlike language, there is no need to learn vocabulary in the numbers world, because there is an automatic and inherent relationship between all numbers.

 "The essence of math is patterns.
 What's important in mathematics is not what a number 'means' but how it can connect with other numbers.
 Get good at math and you will have the skills to understand how our universe works," Sun explains.